 Safety glasses – Safety glasses should be worn anytime there is the potential for flying particulates, dust, or splashing liquids.

 It’s important to remember that even though some safety goggles look like normal eyewear, they are significantly stronger.
 It’s not ok to just wear your normal glasses as protection.

 If you’re dealing with dust or smaller particulates, you’ll want glasses with side protection as a minimum.

-Goggles offer the fullest protection against particulates, but some people find them difficult to wear.
+Safety goggles offer the fullest protection against particulates, but some people find them difficult to wear.

 If you’re working with tools that give off lots of heat and optical radiation, you should be wearing special goggles.
 These goggles filter the UV and infrared light that can cause significant damage to your eyes.

 Overalls – Overalls or coveralls are designed to protect your clothes as well as your skin.
-For instance, if you’re working with insulation, you’ll want to wear coveralls to stop the fibers irritating your skin.
+For instance, if you’re working with insulation, you’ll want to wear coveralls to stop the fibers from irritating your skin.

-Another great thing about overalls is the fact that they keep all lose articles hidden out of the way.
+Another great thing about overalls is the fact that they keep all loose articles hidden out of the way.
 This is important because you do not want to get hoodie strings or long sleeves caught in blades or spinning implements.

 Keep things clean – To avoid trips or spills, make sure to keep your work area clean and organized.
 If you’ve got tools plugged in, try not to drag cables across walkways.

 Always unplug tools when you’re done with them to avoid accidentally tripping or turning them on.